-An expungement is when an arrest or conviction record is removed from view of the public.
-This means the only way someone would be able to see your arrest or conviction would be if you gave them permission.
-There are some exceptions to this - in certain instances, law enforcement officials will be able to view your records.
+An expungement is the removal of an arrest or conviction record from the public record.
+In practice, this means the only way someone would be able to see your arrest or conviction record would be if you gave them permission.* It also means you can legally say you have never been convicted of a crime when someone asks you.

 After an arrest or a conviction has been expunged, you do not have to disclose that incident to employers and landlords.
 This translates to better opportunities for jobs and housing.
 Additionally, expunged crimes do not have to be disclosed to educational institutions, nor do they prevent you from being professionally licensed.

 It is no secret that there is a stigma around a criminal conviction.
 An expungement will remove your case from OSCN, meaning your friends and family won’t be able to search your name on OSCN and find your old case.

 If you get a DUI in Oklahoma, information about your arrest and / or conviction will show up in three separate locations: your driving record, your arrest record, and your court record.
 All of these can be expunged, but they require different steps and there are different requirements for each.

 There are two different types of expungement that can occur when you get your arrest and court records expunged - a full expungement and a partial expungement.